Wildix/xBeesConnect/README.md

 ```

 #### `onPbxTokenChange: (callback: ListenerCallback) => void;`
-Starts listen for the events of changing pbx token and handle with the provided callback
+Starts to listen for the events of changing PBX token and returns the provided callback:
 ```js
 xBeesConnect().onPbxTokenChange((jwt: string) => {
     auth.setToken(jwt);